JaxonRailey/typescript-todolist/README.md

 # TypeScript TodoList

 Here's the usual todolist (yes, I've reused the same graphic for all repos of this kind), but in **TypeScript** version.
 The aim is to show various ways to achieve the same result.
-To run the project, NodeJs must be installed, which is required to run TypeScript.
+To run the project, **NodeJS** must be installed, which is required to run TypeScript.

 Here's the entire procedure to run the project (assuming **NodeJS** is already installed):